TommosTools/TommosTools/packages/contextors/README.md

 contextors
 ==========

-A library for creating memoised \"context selector\" functions.
+A library for creating "contextors", which efficiently select and combine values from React contexts.

  - **Contextors combine the values of multiple contexts** to compute a single value which is updated when any of its input values change.